syncfusion-content/typescript-docs/TypeScript/RangeNavigator/Getting-Started.md

 Getting started with your ejRangeNavigator is simple.
 You can initialize the ejRangeNavigator by setting its range values.

-1.First create an Typescript Project and the followinf script reference in the app.ts file For common getting started of typescript , you can refer [here](https://help.syncfusion.com/js/typescript).
+1.First create an TypeScript Project and the following script reference in the app.ts file For common getting started of TypeScript , you can refer [here](https://help.syncfusion.com/js/typescript).

 The default type definition file **ej.web.all.d.ts** needs to include the support for type-checking while initializing any of the Syncfusion widgets.